dogweather/forkful/content/en/ruby/strings/searching-and-replacing-text.md

   \ alternatives in a string.
 Programmers do it to update data, fix errors, or change\u2026"
 lastmod: '2024-03-13T22:45:00.535306-06:00'
 model: gpt-4-1106-preview
-summary: "Searching and replacing text is swapping specific words or phrases with\
+summary: Searching and replacing text is swapping specific words or phrases with alternatives in a string.
-  \ alternatives in a string.
-Programmers do it to update data, fix errors, or change\u2026"
 title: Searching and replacing text
 weight: 10
 ---